The 10 Worst Places To Live In Indiana For 2023

 We understand there’s a lot of good in every place.
 For example, the best place to live in Indiana is Winona Lake.

 However, according to data (which doesn’t measure things like beauty and ‘friendly people’), the state has far better options for making a place home.
 And the worst place to live in Indiana?
-The worst place to live in Indiana is Lake Station.
+The worst place to live in Indiana is Gary.

 If you’re looking for something more national, check out the worst cities in America or the worst states in America.